TessFerrandez/fastapi_with_aad_auth/README.md

     code .
     ```

-1. Visual Studio Code should recognize that there is a virtual environment and ask you if you want to activate it.
-If this does not happen, use **View->Command Palette->Python:Select Interpreter** and select the `.venv:venv` interpreter.
+1. Visual Studio Code may recognize that there is a virtual environment and ask you if you want to activate it.
+If this does not happen, use **View->Command Palette->Python:Select Interpreter** and select the `.venv:venv` interpreter (in rare cases you may need to manually select the `.\.venv\Scripts\python.exe` if Visual Studio Code does not recommend it).
 1. Close down any open terminals and start a new one from **Terminal->New Terminal**.
 This ensures that any commands you run will be using the new interpreter.

 ## Step 5: Run the API locally